 Once you’ve captured your images, the next step is vital so your photographs will look their best.

-What is the difference between low and high key lighting in film?
+What is the difference between low and high key lighting?

 Low key lighting relies a lot on dark shadow areas to set a mood whereas high key lighting eliminates most of the shadow areas in a composition.
 High key lighting affects most of the image so there are few areas of shadow.